oneapi-src/level-zero-spec/scripts/tools/PROG.md

 In order to use most of the program debug APIs, a tool needs to attach to a device by calling ::${t}DebugAttach.
 As arguments it passes the
+::${x}_device_handle_t and a pointer to a ::${t}_debug_config_t object that contains the following fields:

+  * the requested program debug API version.
+Version numbers start at one with zero reserved to denote an invalid version.

+    All other fields depend on the requested version.
+Version one defines the following fields:

+      * the host process identifier.

+If the requested API version is not supported,
+::${X}_RESULT_ERROR_UNSUPPORTED is returned.
+If the tools supports different API versions it may try to request a different version.

+If the requested API version is supported the following properties are
+checked:

-::${x}_device_handle_t, the host process identifier, and a set of flags.
+  * the requested host process must exist.

+  * the tool process must be allowed to debug the requested host process.

-The tool does not need to be attached to the host process itself, yet it does need permission to attach to the host process.
+    Note that the tool does not need to be attached to the host process itself, yet it must have permission to debug the host process.

+  * there must be no other tool attached for the requested host process.

+    Note that this refers to the device code of that host process, not to the host process itself.

+  * device debug must be enabled on this system.

 If permission is granted, a ::${t}_debug_session_handle_t is provided, which can be used in other program debug APIs until the tool detaches again.
+The requested API version will be used for all API functions.

 To detach a debug session, a tool calls ::${t}DebugDetach passing the
 ::${t}_debug_session_handle_t that had been provided on the corresponding